gilescope/book-exploring-async-basics/README.md

-# Investigating Async Basics by Implementing the Node Eventloop in Rust Book
+# Investigating Async Basics - Implementing the Node Eventloop in Rust Book

 This is the repo for the book.
 It aims to be a good Async primer and will also demystify a bit of what the eventloop in Node is all about.